A Comprehensive Guide on Sales Forecasting [2024 Edition]

 Quality Data

 Accurate, quality data is essential for sales forecasting accuracy.
-Manually keeping track of leads using spreadsheets or word documents doesn't often cut it, as there is tons of room for errors.
+Manually keeping track of leads using spreadsheets or Word documents doesn't often cut it, as there is tons of room for errors.
 These days, many businesses use a sales CRM like Ringy to store and manage customer data.

 With Ringy, each lead has its own dashboard.
 This means that any updates or changes to the lead information are done in one place, helping to ensure data accuracy.
 This means that when you generate a sales forecasting report with data from Ringy, you know you're getting the latest data.